jessicaayers/jessicaayers.github.io/_posts/2023-06-06-Second-Blog-Post.md

 The majority of my programming experience has been in either SAS or R.
 I’ve worked with SAS more, but I have seen that many individuals in the work force rely on R more.
-That is one of the major reasons that I am taking this class; to be proficient in SAS and R is my goal.
+That is one of the major reasons that I am taking this class: to be proficient in SAS and R is my goal.
 One thing I like about R is how organized everything can be.
 With access to R projects, R Markdown, and using R script, I can work with data easily.
 One thing I miss about SAS is that it is not case sensitive.
 I think R